dougeby/IntuneDocs/intune/device-profiles.md

 [Create device profiles](device-profile-create.md) provides step-by-step guidance to create a profile.

+## Administrative templates

+[Administrative templates](administrative-templates-windows.md) includes hundreds of settings that you can configure for Internet Explorer, OneDrive, remote desktop, Word, Excel, and other Office programs, and much more.

+These templates give administrators an easy and simplied view of settings similar to group-policy, but they are 100% cloud-based.

+This feature supports:

+- Windows 10 and later

 ## Device features - iOS and macOS

 [Device features](device-features-configure.md) controls features on iOS and macOS devices, such as AirPrint, notifications, and shared device configurations.

 This feature supports:

 - iOS
 - macOS